andreaferretti/rosencrantz/README.md

   is `JsonReadable`; it extracts the body as a `T` and passes it to `p`, failing if the body is not valid JSON or cannot be converted to `T`.

-## Form handling support
+## Form and querystring support

 Rosencrantz has support to read the body of a form, either of type `application/x-www-form-urlencoded` or multipart (to be done).
-It defines two
+It also supports parsing the querystring as `application/x-www-form-urlencoded`.

-typeclasses:
+It defines two typeclasses:

 * a type `T` is `UrlDecodable` if there is function `parseFromUrl(s, T): T` where `s` is of type `StringTableRef`;